aKimtsPro/MateriAllocationAPI/readme.md

     docker run [-env ...] <your-image-name>:<tag>

-the following environnement variable must be setup:
+If you're using the dockerhub hosted image or did not replace the reference to environnement variables in the `application.yml`, the following environnement variable must be setup:
 <dl>
     <dt>
         <p><strong>POSTGRES_HOST:</strong></p>